Handling ionotify(), poll(), and select()

 io_notify_t *msg

-This is the pointer to the union containing the message.
-The main items in the input structure are:
+This argument is a pointer to the union containing the input or output message.
+The following items are found in the input structure, which is the i member (of type _io_notify):

 - type